-The Walden Pt Road which begins near the Tsimshean Indian community of Metlakatla and goes to the north end of Annette Island, Alaska's only Indian Reserve.
+It's called the Walden Pt Road and runs 14 miles between the Tsimshean Indian community of Metlakatla to the north end of Annette Island, Alaska's only Indian Reserve.
 15yrs in the making and it just got paved last year: http://www.sitnews.us/0307news/03300..._building.html

 14mi long with 75 curves through the hills and mountains along the ocean at the southernmost tip of Alaska's Panhandle.

-I'm half Tsimshean and this area has long been my favorite place to vacation.
-Mid 80 degree temperatures, clear blue-green ocean water, sandy beaches, and lots of very friendly fun-filled friends and relatives.
+I'm half Tsimshean Indian and have many relatives around there and it's long been one of my favorite places to vacation.
+Mid 80 degree temperatures, no glaciers so lots of clear blue-green ocean water, sandy beaches, and a lot of very friendly fun-filled friends and relatives.

-It's a fun but lengthy and expensive journey to get to Annette from my home in Anchorage.
-A 750mi drive to Haines where we jump on a ferry for a day and a half, then a smaller ferry over to the island.
+It's a fun but very lengthy and expensive journey to get to Annette from my home in Anchorage.
+It's a 750mi drive to Haines where I get on a ferry for a day and a half, then a smaller ferry over to the island.
 Each way!
 No wonder most Alaskans never make it to Southeast Alaska.
-It also costs more to fly here than to Seattle, WA even tho it's only 2/3's the distance and on the way there!
-Because it's an area of Alaska that few will ever experience I like to share it through my ride reports.
+It also costs more to fly here than to Seattle, WA even tho it's only 2/3's the distance and on the way!
+Because it's an area of Alaska that few ever experience I like to share it through my ride reports.

 Here's what dogbrother Comet and I looked like upon departure from Anchorage.

-I was pleased all the stuff on top cost me less than a mile per gallon.
+I was pleased all the stuff on top didn't lessen my mileage too much costing me less than a mile per gallon.

 Okay, so what's all this have to do with motorcycling?
 Well, I also had my Triumph Daytona 955 onboard ready to run the new road.